Targeted Local Projections: Simulation Study

 \section{Simulation Study}

-We conduct 1,000 repetitions for sample sizes $T=\{200,800\}$, comparing the performance of LP, SLP, TLP, VAR, and BLP estimators.
-The Mean Symmetric Double Bootstrap uses $B_1 = 200$ first level replications and $B_2= 100$ second-level replications.
-The LP, SLP, and TLP estimators are implemented using $p=10$ lags on the right-hand side, whereas BLP and VAR, as well as the target model for TLP, are specified with either $q=\{1,8\}$ lags.
+We conduct 1,000 repetitions for sample sizes $T \in \{200,800\}$, comparing the performance of LP, SLP, TLP, VAR, and BLP estimators.
+The MSDB uses $B_1 = 200$ first level replications and $B_2= 100$ second-level replications.
+The LP, SLP, and TLP estimators are implemented using $p=10$ lags on the right-hand side, whereas BLP and VAR, as well as the target model for TLP, are specified with either $q \in \{1,8\}$ lags.
 The target coverage level is set at 90\%.
-The BLP method utilizes one-sixth of the available data to construct the presample VAR prior.
+The BLP method utilizes one-sixth of the available data to construct the presample VAR prior, and the coverage is assessed using the posterior distribution.

 \textbf{VARMA(1,$\boldsymbol{\infty}$).} The data is generated by the following model